HANDZCZ/genshin-stats/README.md

 [My stats](https://genshin.handz.us.to/)

+# ❗NOTICE❗

+Once heroku removes free tier at 28.11.2022 or sooner, then this branch will no longer be supported.
+It will be deleted and replaced by deta branch.

+Also deta branch is now in testing phase so it won't be that long (few days or weeks).

 # Setup

 You will need to have or create heroku account and some website hosting that supports php scripts.